2021–22 Australian region cyclone season: Tropical Cyclone Tiffany

 On 4 January, the BoM started to monitor a possible tropical low near the Coral Sea.
 By 8 January, BoM began issuing advisories on Tropical Low 10U.
 The JTWC later issued a TCFA on the system.
 By the next day, the BoM upgraded it to a category 1 tropical cyclone, and named it Tiffany.
 The JTWC subsequently followed suit and started issuing advisories on Tiffany.
 Tiffany then rapidly intensified, peaking as a Category 2 tropical cyclone in the Australian scale and a Category 1-equivalent tropical cyclone in the Saffir-Simpson scale.
 The storm then rapidly weakened and made landfall over the Cape York Peninsula as a category 1 tropical cyclone at 06:00 UTC on 10 January.
 Due to land interaction, it rapidly weakened overland and became a weak tropical low.
 The low entered into the Gulf of Carpentaria with that intensity by the same night.
 Despite the moderate wind shear, Tiffany re-intensified, with the BoM upgrading the system into a category 2 tropical cyclone by 11 January.
 On 00:00 UTC of 12 January, the storm made its final landfall over the Northern Territory region and was followed by rapid weakening.
 The JTWC stopped issuing advisories by the same time.

 Tiffany brought gusty winds and heavy rainfall exceeding 100 mm to the Top End.
 A house near Katherine suffered around A$50,000 (US$36,000) in damage from fallen trees.

 Tropical Low 11U

 On 6 January, the BoM first noted the possible formation of a weak tropical low.
-By 13 January, 11U formed while moving west-southwestward, it dissipated by the next day.
+By 13 January, 11U formed while moving west-southwestward, 11U dissipated by the next day.